h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/data_files.md

 # :material-file-outline: Data Files

-Simulate uses the following data files to generate a projection:
+A simulation to generate a projection uses the following data files:

 - [Hospital occupancy]()
 - [COVID-19 cases]()